Consulta OnLine (periodico online) ISSN 1971-9892

 Constitutional Court judgment no. 147 of 2025, which revisits the long-debated

-developments in constitutional jurisprudence.
-It is observed that the Court,
+the latest developments in constitutional jurisprudence.
+It is observed that

-while overlooking that the Treaty (and, by extension, Article 11 of the
+the Court, while overlooking that the Treaty (and, by extension, Article 11 of

-Constitution) identifies direct applicability as the sole means of resolving
+the Constitution) identifies direct applicability as the sole means of

-conflicts between domestic and self-executing Union norms, nonetheless deems it
+resolving conflicts between domestic and self-executing Union norms,

-compatible with the concurrent use of centralized constitutional review a
+nonetheless deems it compatible with the concurrent use of centralized

 (20.10.2025)